 In any government agency, things get lost.
 The sorting of newly arrived applications seems to be a common time for them to disappear.
 If this happens to your application, it can become important to prove that you mailed it in the first place.

-In the United States, one good option is to go to the Post Office and use certified mail with a return receipt for applications or correspondence with USCIS or the consulates.
-When you request a return receipt, you will prepare a little postcard that is attached to your envelope and will be signed by the person at USCIS or the consulate who physically receives your envelope.
-The postcard will be mailed to you, which will be your proof that the envelope was received.
-You can use this postcard to convince USCIS or the consulate to look for the application if it gets misplaced.
+In the United States, one good option is to go to the Post Office and use Priority Mail for applications or correspondence with USCIS or the consulates.
+You can use the mailing receipt to convince USCIS or the consulate to look again for the application if it gets misplaced.